spotify/apollo/apollo-api/README.md

 ### 2. Build it with Maven!

+TODO: link to a full template pom for a standalone service

 Add a dependency to `apollo-standalone-service` to your `pom.xml`.
 Use a build property for the version since you'll need it later in the build configuration.